eriol/telegram-group2mastodon/README.md

-# tg2rss
+# tg2mastodon

-tg2rss is a Telegram bot to make an RSS feed from messages in a group.
+tg2mastodon is a Telegram bot to post in mastodon messages in a group.